 15. Do they offer marketing and promotional services?

 How will your members learn about new and relevant offers?
-Your staff should NOT have to create and execute a membership marketing strategy all on its own.
-Quality membership discount programs promote the network to members on your behalf through email, social media, printed materials, and more.
+Your staff should NOT have to create and execute a member marketing strategy all on its own.
+Quality member discount programs promote the network to members on your behalf through email, social media, printed materials, and more.
 Ongoing education is vital, as it can take time to get members in the habit of saving.

 Push for high standards in this area, as there is a direct correlation between promotion and usage.
 The better the provider is at communicating relevant messages, the more your members will use the program.

 16. Do they offer high-touch, tailored customer support?

 Consumers sometimes need a little hand-holding with even the best discount programs.
 Maybe they need help downloading the mobile app, or an older alum wants some help finding a specific restaurant for the discount network?
 Who should they contact?
 Most HR departments are already short staffed, and don’t have the resources to take those calls.
 Quality member discount programs will provide support for your member as part of their program offering.
 Look for seamless methods to handle issues, including call centers, email, and real-time chat.

 17. Do they want to be a partner or just a vendor?

 A successful discount program takes more than just throwing money at it.
 Find a provider who’s willing to act as a partner.
 One who is just as invested in the success of the program as you are.
 Work with that partner to create a great launch effort, set goals, monitor and adjust key performance indicators, and change the program as necessary.
 Whether you’re having monthly or quarterly calls, you should be able to trust that your partner is working behind the scenes to make your white-label discount program perform as well as possible.